Lisa Kwong

 About Lisa Kwong

 Lisa Kwong lectures for Asian American Studies.
-Her research and teaching interests include Asian Americans in Appalachia, the U.S. South, and the Midwest, Asian American literature and media, and creative writing.
-Her course portfolio includes AAST-A101: Introduction to Asian American Studies, AAST-A200: Asian American Literature and Media, AAST-A201: Asian Diaspora Experience, and AAST-X490: Independent Readings and Research.
-An innovative and multidisciplinary educator, Ms. Kwong combines artistic expressions and scholarly research in the classroom.
+Her research and teaching interests include Asian Americans in Appalachia, the U.S. South, and the Midwest; Asian American literature and media, creative writing, and English composition.
+Her course portfolio includes AAST-A101: Introduction to Asian American Studies, AAST-A200: Asian American Literature, AAST-A201: Asian Diaspora Experience, AAST-A300: Asian Americans in Film and TV, and AAST-X490: Independent Readings and Research.
+A multidisciplinary educator, Kwong combines artistic expressions and scholarly research in the classroom.
 She speaks about Asian American Studies-related topics, including poetry and writing, in multiple venues around the IU Campus and Bloomington community.
-In 2015, she was on the organizing committee for IU’s symposium on AAPIs in higher education.